KabirBatra06/Chess-Engine/README.md

 I implement 4 types of pieces: a Pawn ♟, Rook ♜, Bishop ♝, King ♚.
 The pieces will move as per normal chess rules.
 The chess board need not necessarily be 8x8.
 Some simplifications have been made.
+For example:
-For example: (i) Pawns do not get promoted to other pieces; (ii) Castling is not allowed; and (iii) En Passant pawn capture is not allowed.
+- (i) Pawns do not get promoted to other pieces.
+- (ii) Castling is not allowed.
+- (iii) En Passant pawn capture is not allowed.

 # Concepts Used